-The GST authorities have recently launched investigations in respect of the refunds received by the exporters upon payment of IGST.
+The GST authorities have launched investigations in respect of the refunds received by the exporters upon payment of IGST.
 Upon summons / search / seizure, the said proceedings have been culminated into show cause cum demand notices thereby seeking recovery of the allegedly erroneous refunds.
-As the first appeal against the adjudication order would necessitate cash payment of pre-deposit equivalent to 10% of duty demand, a Writ Petition may be preferred before the jurisdictional High Court challenging the vires and legality of the restriction imposed under Rule 96(10) of the CGST Rules along with its date of enforcement, as the case may be.
+Thereafter adverse orders have been passed by the Adjudication Authority and the First Appellate Authority.
+Filing of second appeal before the GST Appellate Tribunal will require additional 10% pre-deposit through cash.
+However, the Tribunal is not yet functional.